pretix/pretix-docs/docs/topics/vouchers.md

 ### Reserving tickets for a certain group

 This subsection explains how to use vouchers to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
-Navigate to [Your Event] → "Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button and generate one voucher for every member of the group in question.
+Navigate to [Your Event] :fontawesome-solid-arrow-right: "Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button and generate one voucher for every member of the group in question.
 Optionally, you may choose a descriptive prefix such as "guest-list-".
 Set "Product" to your event's basic admission ticket, set "Price effect" to "Set product price to" and the voucher value to 0.00.
 This means that the voucher will entitle each holder to one basic admission ticket for free.